 The best part is that you don’t even have to travel far.
-There are some amazing and exotic locations in your own state!
+There are some amazing locations in your own state!

 Trust us, once you see these parks, you’ll have your next hammocking adventure all planned out.

 Acadia National Park offers breath-taking views and hiking trails.
-You will find yourself on a new trail every day and finding each one more beautiful than the last.
+You will find yourself wanting to traverse a new trail every day and finding each one more beautiful than the last.

-Along with the amazing views and bracing hiking trails, you will stumble across some of the most beautiful bodies of water.
+Along with the amazing views and bracing hiking trails, you will come across some of the most beautiful bodies of water.

 This park has everything that an avid nature enthusiast could ever want.
 You will find yourself coming back over and over again, never being fully convinced that you have discovered everything that the park has to offer.

-Zion National Park is all about the thrill of adventure and the beauty of nature.
-Utah’s first national park, you can feel the air of history as soon as you enter.
+In Utah’s first national park, Zion National Park, you can feel the air of history as soon as you enter.

-This is where natives and pioneers walked.
+You will be able to walk on the same paths that ancient natives people and pioneers walked.
 You will be setting up camp on sites where settlers rested hundreds of years ago.